awsdocs/aws-greengrass-developer-guide/doc_source/hardware-security.md

 ## Backward Compatibility with Earlier Versions of the AWS IoT Greengrass Core Software<a name="hardware-security-backward-compatibiity"></a>

-The AWS IoT Greengrass core software with hardware security support is fully backward compatible with `config.json` files that are generated for v1\.6 and earlier\.
+The AWS IoT Greengrass Core software with hardware security support is fully backward compatible with `config.json` files that are generated for v1\.6 and earlier\.
 If the `crypto` object is not present in the `config.json` configuration file, then AWS IoT Greengrass uses the file\-based `coreThing.certPath`, `coreThing.keyPath`, and `coreThing.caPath` properties\.
 This backward compatibility applies to Greengrass OTA updates, which do not overwrite a file\-based configuration that's specified in `config.json`\.

 ## Hardware Without PKCS\#11 Support<a name="hardware-without-pkcs11"></a>